rhiknow55/rhiknow55.github.io/README.md

 ## Industry Projects

 These are some of the projects I've worked on during Co-ops, UBC Worklearns, and at startups!

+### Visier Project

+I will be doing a 8-month co-op at Visier.

 ### It's Always Sunny: Gang Goes Mobile
 [https://www.eastsidegames.com/game/always-sunny-gang-goes-mobile/](https://www.eastsidegames.com/game/always-sunny-gang-goes-mobile/)